inno-devops-labs/F23-core-course-labs/app_python/DOCKER.md

 3. Multi-stage build.
 Dockerfile build consists of 2 steps.
 Stage 1 includes copying necessary files from the root side and in the second stage a user is created, files with restricted access are copied for him and the application is launched.

 4. To optimize the Docker image, only the most necessary files are copied inside.

+5. Linting.
+Hadolint was used for validating Dockerfile.